-Here are some commonly asked questions along with my tips and advice:
+Here are my tips and advice:

 The first question recently appeared on my Facebook page.
 It came from a novice travel writer named Mary.
 Her questions and my answer spurred some interesting discussion with another one of my freelance writing friends, as you’ll see in the dialog below: